undera/chess-engine-nn/README.md

 ### 3 Sep 2019

 Having short break from primary job, I implemented more efficient way to represent possible moves output from NN: it includes only moves that are theoretically possible on board.
 This limits output size from 4096 into 1792 combinations, which serves well on dense type of layers.

+Also, I changed structure of NN:
+ - 2D-convolutional branches are made for kernel size 3, 4, 5, 6, 7, 8
+ - concatenation of all conv branches comes into 2 aux outputs 8x8: attacked squares and defended squares
+ - output from attacked and defended is concatenated with original position and fed into simple 2-layer Dense part.
+The assumption is that knowing piece positions, attacked squares and defended squares is sufficient to make "not too dumb" moves.
+ - final move is decided on 1792 node output layer

+ This net trains quite good now, I figured out loss, metrics and activations for aux and main outputs.
+Categorical accuracy of "moves" output is still below 0.5, but I see sample games with some attacks and captures, which is a good sign.